barrucadu/memo.barrucadu.co.uk/memos/one-shot-ideas.markdown

 range and take a week to execute, so news takes a long time to travel.

-**The PCs** are a collection of travellers---a group of people who roam the stars in a spaceship, doing odd jobs to pay off the galactic mortgage they had to take out to buy it---and have been offered a juicy contract by the Hegemony Military.
+**The PCs** are a collection of travellers---a group of people who roam the stars, doing odd jobs to pay off the galactic mortgage they had to take out to buy it---and have been offered a juicy contract by the Hegemony Military.

 The military is conducting a large-scale operation against a group of space pirates operating somewhere beyond the border of Hegemony space.